With rate hike in the bag, focus turns to Fed's policy language

 Global growth has remained strong this year despite the risk of a global trade war and concerns about rising levels of sovereign debt.

-Set against that backdrop, it makes little sense, say many analysts, for the Fed to keep promising to keep rates low as borrowing costs hit levels that are no longer considered low on an historic basis.
+Set against that backdrop, it makes little sense, say many analysts, for the Fed to keep promising to keep rates low as borrowing costs hit levels that no longer seem that out of line historically.

-The Fed’s benchmark overnight lending rate, if lifted to a range of 1.75 percent to 2 percent this week, would be at a level comparable or above where it was from late 2001 to 2004, a period punctuated by the bursting of the technology bubble and the Sept.
+The Fed’s benchmark overnight lending rate, if lifted as expected to a range of 1.75 percent to 2 percent this week, would be at a level comparable or above where it was from late 2001 to 2004, a period punctuated by the bursting of the technology bubble and the Sept.
 11, 2001 attacks.

 The Fed’s policy statement and fresh economic projections are due to be released at 2 p.m.
 EDT (1800 GMT) on Wednesday.
 Fed Chairman Jerome Powell is scheduled to hold a press conference half an hour later.